kube-object-storage/lib-bucket-provisioner/README.md

 Persistent Volumes.
 We propose two new Custom Resources to abstract an object store bucket and a claim/request for such a bucket.
 It's important to keep in mind that this proposal only defines bucket and bucket claim APIs and related library code.
-The lib ensures that the _contract_ made to app developers regarding the artifacts of bucket creation (Secrets, ConfigMaps) are guaranteed.
-The actual creation of buckets belongs to each object store provisioner.
-However, as is true for dynamic Persistent Volume provisioning, each bucket provisioner needs to adhere to the inferfaces defined in the bucket library.
+The lib ensures that the _contract_ made to app developers regarding the artifacts of bucket creation is guaranteed.
+The actual creation of physical buckets belongs to each object store provisioner.
+The bucket library handles watches on bucket claims and the (generated) bucket objects, reconciling state-of-the-world, creating the artifacts (Secret, ConfigMap) consumed by app pods, and cleaning up the resources generated on behalf of the claim.

 An `ObjectBucketClaim` (OBC) is similar in usage to a Persistent Volume Claim and an `ObjectBucket` (OB) is the Persistent Volume equivalent.
+An OBC is namespaced and references a storage class which defines the object store.
+An OB is non-namespaced (global), typically not visible to end users, and will contain info pertinent to the provisioned bucket.
+Like PVs, there is a 1:1 binding of an OBC to an OB.
 Bucket binding refers to the actual bucket being created by the underlying object store provider, and the generation of artifacts which will be consumed by application pods.
-An OBC is namespaced and references a storage class which defines the object store.
 The details of the object store (ceph, minio, cloud, on-prem) are not visible to the app pod.
 The same app can consume AWS S3 in the cloud or Ceph-RGW on-prem with no changes.
-An OB is non-namespaced (global), typically not visible to end users, and will contain info pertinent to the provisioned bucket.
-Like PVs, there is a 1:1 binding of an OBC to an OB.

 As is true for dynamic PV provisioning, a bucket provisioner needs to be running for each object store supported by the Kubernetes cluster.
 For example, if the underlying object store is AWS S3, the developer will create an OBC, referencing a Storage Class which references the S3 store.
-The cluster has the S3 provisioner running which is watching for OBCs that it knows how to handle.
+The cluster has the S3 provisioner running which is watching (via the bucket lib) for OBCs that it knows how to handle.
 Other OBCs are ignored by the S3 provisioner.
-Additionally, the same cluster can have a rook-ceph RGW provisioner running which also watches OBCs.
+Additionally, the same cluster can have a rook-ceph RGW provisioner running which also watches OBCs (again via the lib).
 Like the S3 proivisioner, it only handles OBCs that it knows how to provision and skips the rest.
-In this proposal, the bucket provisioners will be simple-to-write operators because the bucket provisioning lib handles the bulk of the work.
-Each provisioner is only responsible for writing `Provision()` and `Delete()`functions (the _business logic_) and a short `main()` function.
+In this proposal, the bucket provisioners will be simple-to-write bnaries because the bucket provisioning lib handles the bulk of the work.
+Each provisioner is only responsible for writing `Provision()` and `Delete()`functions and a short `main()` function.

-**Note:** even though the PV-PVC design supports static provisioning, only dynamic provisioning is supported by the bucket lib.
+**Note:** even though the PV-PVC design supports static provisioning, only dynamic provisioning is supported by the bucket lib at this time.

 The `Provision()` and `Delete()`functions are interfaces defined in the bucket library.
 To provision a bucket, all provisioners are required to return an OB struct (which is used to